When to visit the vet?

 The prognosis for dogs with a retrobulbar abscess is generally good if the condition is recognized and treated early.
 Most dogs recover well after appropriate treatment and show no long-term damage to the eye.

-Follow-up care is important to ensure that the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. is completely eliminated and that no new Abscesses occur.
+Follow-up care is important to ensure that the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. is completely eliminated and no new Abscesses occur.
 Regular veterinary check-ups are recommended to monitor the dog’s health.

 Prevention